Last updated on September 13th, 2023 at 02:38 am

 When building your PC something you should consider is whether you want to overclock your computer or not.

 Overclocking will improve the performance of your computer, but at the same time might of some negative effects on your computer’s parts.
 This can make your PC have a shorter lifespan, overheat, or just stop working.

-A strong debate between pc users alike is, is the risk worth the reward?
+A strong debate among PC users alike is, whether is the risk worth the reward.